ARCHER-CSE/parallel-io/documents/ARCHER_BestPractice/parallel_io_tuning.md

 ----------------------

-The data below show the maximum measured write bandwidths (in MiB/s) for the FPP scheme using unformatted Fortran writes with different numbers of parallel processes and different stripe counts.
+The data below show the maximum measured write bandwidths (in MiB/s) for the FPP scheme using unformatted Fortran writes with different numbers of parallel processes.

 These writes corresponded to: